Spanish king's brother-in-law turns himself in to serve prison sentence

 MADRID (Reuters) - The brother-in-law of Spain’s king turned himself in to authorities on Monday to serve a five-year, 10-month prison sentence for crimes including tax fraud and embezzlement, a prison system spokesman said.

-Inaki Urdangarin signed himself into the Brieva prison in Avila at around 8:00 am (0600 GMT).
+Inaki Urdangarin signed himself into the Brieva prison in Avila at around 8:00 am (2.00 a.m.
+ET).
 He had been given five-day deadline last Tuesday to appear at a penal institution of his choosing.

-Urdangarin is married to Princess Cristina, daughter of King Felipe VI.
+Urdangarin is married to Princess Cristina, sister of King Felipe VI.

 Urdangarin was found guilty in February last year of using royal connections to overcharge regional governments through public contracts to stage sports and tourist events and with tax fraud.

-Note: (This version of the story was corrected to show Princess Cristina is sister of King Felipe VI)